BedrockStreaming/prescaling-exporter/README.md

 ## Configure parameters

 You can modify the application's settings to use different annotations or a different port.
-Configurable variable environments in the chart values are used to do this.
+Configurable variable environments in the chart values are used to do this:

 Parameters            | Default values                            | Comment
 ---                   | ---                                       | ---